-- Does the dentist / the dentists have photos of themselves?
+- Does the website have photos of the dentist / the dentists?
 Do you like their looks (quite an important one this – despite beauty being only skin deep)?
 Do they look cheerful or serious or grumpy?
+Do they look easy to talk to or intimidating?
 Do they look genuine, or do they have a fake smile?
 Do you think you might like them if you met them in person?

-- Words like “preventative dental care”, “family dental care”, “minimally invasive” and “gentle care” are usually good signs!
+- Words like “preventive dental care”, “minimally invasive” and “gentle care” are usually good signs!

-- Also look out for practices which offer new patient-friendly technologies such as the Wand, air abrasion, HealOzone and the like.
+- Also look out for practices which offer new patient-friendly technologies such as the Wand, Vibraject, digital impressions and the like.
 Even if they can’t be used in your particular case, you’ll have a higher-than-average chance of finding a phobic-friendly dentist there.

 - It can also be a good sign if the dentist is a vocational trainer (i. e. a dentist who trains newbie dentists), as they may be the more nurturing types.

-- It seems like most dentists nowadays offer “cosmetic dentistry” on their website.
-This is not necessarily a bad sign – it often reflects consumer demand rather than dentist preference (some dentists who advertise cosmetic dentistry will even try and talk people out of invasive cosmetic procedures!).
-However, some dentists are definitely in the business of “selling” cosmetic procedures, sometimes without telling people about the drawbacks and risks.
-You can find out more on our page about cosmetic dentistry.
+- Most dentists nowadays offer “cosmetic dentistry” on their website.
+This can be a good sign (see our page on cosmetic dentistry).
+However, some dentists are definitely in the business of “selling” cosmetic procedures, sometimes without telling people about drawbacks and risks.
+Make sure the emphasis of the website isn’t on “smile makeovers”.

 Is the dentist registered?